 Although you may have heard that virtual worlds are full of strange and dark characters, for Eliza there was only kindness, overwhelming generosity.
-Small chats about not much would quickly become adventures, each new spot landed in revealing some sort of wellspring of creativity and easy friendship.
-Time appeared out of nowhere.
+Small chats about not much would quickly become adventures, each new spot revealing some wellspring of creativity and easy friendship.

-Instead of moving linearly through one thing after another, she learned to move naturally through encounters, insight upon insight.
+Instead of moving linearly through one thing after another, she learned to move naturally through encounters.
 Connections formed: the Zen priest from Alaska, the yogi from France, artists, goddesses, fairies and dragons, academics and activists, but most on the verge of one thing or another.

-In fact there was a strong perpetually on the verge feeling about every thing and every one.
-A monk encountered may or may not actually be a monk, yet neither were they in disguise.
-A dance partner fairy could be a grocer in another world, and a poet.
-It was more about revelation, true colors, and interacting amidst few attachments.
-Talents were un-rooted, freely in play.
+In fact there was a strong perpetually on the verge feeling about everything.
+A monk encountered may not actually be a monk, yet neither were they in disguise.
+A fairy might be a grocer in their other world, and a poet.
+It was more about revelation, true colors, and interacting encumbered by few attachments.
+Talents felt un-rooted, freely in play.

 Which Eliza learned more about, by hosting meditations.